Birds & Language Projects 2014-ongoing

 Encaustic on cardboard with paper and text 40 parts ranging from 8 x 11 x 11cm to 27 x 9 x 9cm; installed dimensions variable Purchased 2015 with funds from the Josephine Ulrick and Win Schubert Diversity Foundation through the Queensland Art Gallery | Gallery of Modern Art Foundation Collection: Queensland Art Gallery.
 Photograph: Natasha Harth, QAGOMA

-This project is an ongoing diary of sorts.
+My bird artworks are an ongoing diary of sorts, and belong to significant public collections: Queensland Art Gallery I Gallery of Modern Art, Brisbane; the University of Queensland Art Museum; the University of Wollongong Art Collection and the Queensland Children’s Hospital.
 In these sculptures painted with encaustic wax, abstract images of birds primarily spotted in Australia are squeezed or trapped into the rectilinear architecture of empty Tetra Paks.
 The resulting expressionist distortions – angular in shape as determined by the cartons – are half bird and half cultural object, suggesting the continual commodification of nature, a world gradually destroying itself, and the transformation of rubbish.
 In capitulating to the cartons’ open spouts, the birds embody the phantasmatic property of everyday materials replete with associative meanings of myth and consumerism.
 Two modes of identity – birds/cartons and art / consumer material – are sustained simultaneously in a single object.

 Madeleine Kelly Barren Grounds 2015 Encaustic on cardboard with paper 12 parts ranging from approximately 8 x 11 x 11cm to 9 x 9cm x 23; installed dimensions variable